Nrechati/Machine_and_Deep_Learning_101/README.md

 >**Note:** We see that alpha and Ncycle will have a big impact in the training process.
 But they also introduce the problem of under and overfitting.
 So even if they will be hardcoded values in the test files, playing with them and knowing their relations to the model is key.

+- **The Dataset**

+For this linear regression, I will be using a toy dataset with spacecraft prices as Y output and a 3 feature input X (Age of the spacecraft, Thrust power and Covered distance).
+The model will do three single feature fitting then fit over all features.

 - **Single Feature Results**

 ![SingleVariable LGD](./Ressources/Screenshots/Single_LGD_run.png)